chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/run-chroma/persistent-client.md

 The client object has a few useful convenience methods.

-* `hearthbeat()` - returns a nanosecond heartbeat.
+* `heartbeat()` - returns a nanosecond heartbeat.
 Useful for making sure the client remains connected.
 * `reset()` - empties and completely resets the database. ⚠️ This is destructive and not reversible.

 {% TabbedCodeBlock %}